dargall91/5e-Tools/README.md

    - Monsters can be marked as invisible, which means that they start the encounter hidden from the players until they have been spotted (feature not yet added)
  - Manage Player Characters
    - Tracks a character's Armor Class (that is, how easy the character is to hit) and initiative bonus (used for breaking ties in turn order) for quick reference by me
-   - When a combat scenario begins, characters from this list be selected to participate in the encounter
+   - When a combat scenario begins, characters from this list will be selected to participate in the encounter
  - Run Combat Scenarios
    - Plays the battle track selected when creating the encounter on a TV to which the server is connected
    - After getting all of my player's initative rolls, any ties will be resolved, then the turn order will be displayed on the Tv so my players can easily reference it
    - The client application will also display the turn order, as well as a few neccessary stats for all involved combatatants for easy tracking by me
    - When a monster is killed or added to the encounter, the lists on the TV and client will be updaded accordingly
-   - Combat can be ended from the client, which stops th emusic, and removes the turn order screen from the TV
+   - Combat can be ended from the client, which stops the music, and removes the turn order screen from the TV
  - Sound Effects
    - The client contains a sound board for sound effects
-   - There are several buttons that I can click when certain events occur, such as critical hits, killing monsters, and triggering traps
+   - There are several buttons that I can click when certain events occur, such as critical hits, killing monsters, triggering traps, etc

 Why not use one of the many tools out there that other people have already made?
 Well, there are a couple reasons, the most import ones being: